Study Abroad 2020

 For more information about these travel opportunities led by Hood College faculty members, contact Dr. Scott Pincikowski, Director of Study Abroad, at (301) 696-3475 or by email at pincikowski@hood.edu.

-Quebec, Canada (Spring Break 2023)
+Quebec, Canada (Spring 2025)

-Led by Dr. Lisa Marcus.
+Dr. Lisa Marcus

 Hood College celebrated its inaugural International Education Week (IEW) during the week of November 18 - 22, 2019.